 Atlanta Printmakers Studio Announces Upcoming Studio Move!

 The Atlanta Printmakers Studio has announced plans for a much-anticipated studio move, one that will provide increased capacity and amenities for the 12-year old organization.
 After looking for more than three years for the right space, Atlanta Printmakers Studio (APS) has found it only a few miles down the road from their current location in southwest Atlanta.
-The new studio, opening in September, will be in Hapeville, a community with a growing arts scene, located inside the Perimeter with easy access off the highway.
+The new studio, opening late 2017, will be in Hapeville, a community with a growing arts scene, located inside the Perimeter with easy access off the highway.

 The search was fueled by a need for more space, a studio that could accommodate more classes and workshops, and still allow space for individual printmakers to work.
 The new space is more than double in size, allowing for more presses and equipment.
 Another benefit will be heat and air to provide a more comfortable environment, and anyone who has been to the current studio during the summer will know how great this news is!
 Other amenities include better parking and the ability to walk to the restaurants and shops of Hapeville.